Head Start programme for undergraduate offer holders

-Our guidance will help you feel confident and academically ready for your degree.
-There will also be information on what you can get involved in alongside your studies.
+The Head Start team will help you feel excited and academically ready for your degree.
+They will also provide information on what you can get involved in alongside your studies.

 Accommodation is provided for those on our three-day programme.
 Students will stay free-of-charge in our halls of residence.